yannickcr/yannick.cr/src/documents/posts/choosing-and-making-quality-npm-modules/post.html.md

 ### Documentation

 An undocumented module is useless for everyone except its author.
-What is the point to open-source something if you do not explain to the users what it does and how to use it?
+What is the point to open-source something if you do not explain to the users what it does and how to use it ?

 The minimal documentation is the Readme at the root of the project, it should at least contain: